Harry Reid: Elections

 In 1986, Reid won the Democratic nomination for the seat of retiring two-term incumbent Republican Senator Paul Laxalt.
 Reid defeated former at-large U.S. Representative Jim Santini, a Democrat who had turned Republican, in the November election.
 Reid ran for reelection in 1992 which he won by a double-digit margin.
 In 1998 he narrowly defeated U.S. Representative John Ensign in the midst of a statewide Republican sweep.
 In 2004, Reid won reelection with 61 percent of the vote, defeating Richard Ziser.

 Ensign was elected to Nevada's other Senate seat in 2000.
 Ensign and Reid had a very good relationship despite their bitter contest in 1998.
-The two frequently worked together on Nevada issues until Ensign was forced to resign from his Senate seat in 2011 due to an ethics scandal.
+The two frequently worked together on Nevada issues until Ensign resigned his Senate seat in 2011 due to an ethics scandal.

-In 2010 Reid won the Democratic nomination with 75% of the vote in the June 8 primary.
-He then faced a very competitive race for the U.S. Senate in Nevada in the 2010 general election.
+In 2010, Reid won the Democratic nomination with 75% of the vote in the June 8 primary.
+He then faced a very competitive race in the 2010 general election.
 Reid engaged in a $1 million media campaign to "reintroduce himself" to the state's voters.
-He defeated Republican challenger Sharron Angle in the November election, 50.3% to 44.6%.
+He defeated Republican challenger Sharron Angle in the November 2 election, 50.3% to 44.6%.

 In January 2015, Reid suffered severe injuries in an exercise accident.
 On March 27, 2015, Reid uploaded a video to his YouTube account announcing that he would not seek reelection in November 2016.
 Reid endorsed Senator Chuck Schumer from New York to succeed him as Minority Leader.
-He was succeeded by former Nevada Attorney General and fellow Democrat Catherine Cortez Masto.
+Former Nevada Attorney General and fellow Democrat Catherine Cortez Masto was elected to succeed Reid as a U.S. senator from Nevada.

 On January 1, 2017, two days before the end of his term, Reid surpassed Senator John P. Jones to become the longest-serving U.S. Senator from Nevada.

 Leadership

 From 1999 to 2005, Reid served as Senate Democratic Whip, as minority whip from 1999 to 2001, and again from 2003 to 2005.
 Reid was majority whip from 2001 to 2003, except for a brief period from January to June 2001.
 He was the ranking member of the Environment and Public Works Committee in from January to June 2001 (succeeding Max Baucus) before relinquishing the position to allow Jim Jeffords to switch parties and become chair, having given Democrats the majority.
 From 2001 to 2003, he served as chairman of the Senate Ethics Committee.
 Reid succeeded Tom Daschle as Minority Leader in 2005; he became Majority Leader after the 2006 election until 2015.
-He was again Minority Leader until his retirement in 2017.
+He was again Minority Leader until his retirement in 2017 and was succeeded by Chuck Schumer.

 Liberal critics argued that Reid allowed Senate Republicans to create a 60-vote bar for passage of bills without a Democratic filibuster.
-Conservatives criticized Reid for his extensive use of the procedural tactic known as "Filling the tree" to prevent amendments on important bills.
+Conservatives criticized Reid for his extensive use of the procedural tactic known as "filling the tree" to prevent amendments on important bills.